 We encourage critical approaches that transversally cross the following: collectivity, corporeality/incorporeality, materiality/immateriality, Indigeneity, individual/group subjectivity, knowledge-production/onto-epistemologies, language, temporality, transdisciplinarity, processes of making art/philosophy/ activism, and the three Ss—spatiality, sociality and the sensorium.

-SMT 11 is open to innovative format options.
+SMT 17 is open to innovative format options.
 We would like to encourage contributions that explore experimental, innovative ways of communicating the value and significance of speculative, pedagogical or applied design thinking.
 In particular we welcome film/video documentation of processes and image cycles used in a positive, active, discursive manner.
-We would like to produce a post-conference on-line volume that values and supports design educators, designers and researchers to explore a strongly visual form of argumentation.
+We would like to produce a post-conference on-line volume that values and supports researchers, artists, designers and design educators to explore a strongly visual form of argumentation.

-• Invitation to submit for SMT 16: January/February 2015.
-Volume Editors for SMT 16 will invite authors to submit revised drafts of their conference presentations with visual and graphic material included.
+• Volume Editors for SMT 17 invite all those who presented at the conference during 27–29 September 2015 to submit revised drafts of their conference presentations with visual and graphic material included by 1st March 2016

-• Peer review and preparation of final drafts: September 2015 - November 2015
+• Peer review, revisions and preparation of final drafts: March 2016 – August 2016